 When is a visible crack alarming?

+What causes tiles to crack is also an important consideration when determining the severity of wall cracks.
 As earlier mentioned, minor cracks can be repaired or sealed with simple filler and paint.
 But if the damage is severe, you must take immediate action.
 So, when should you start worrying?

 The first indication that a wall crack is serious is the direction it moves across the wall in.